Optimal Support for Distressed Subsidiaries -- a Systemic Risk Perspective: Model and main result

 \section{Model and main result}

 We consider a network of $n$ banks and label each bank by an index $i \in [n]:= \{ 1,\dots ,n \}$.
-Each bank is structured as a holding with two subsidiaries of different type $1$ and $2$.
+Each bank is structured as a holding with two subsidiaries of different types $1$ and $2$.
 We denote the type $1$ subsidiary of bank $i$ by $i_1$ and the type $2$ subsidiary of bank $i$ by $i_2$.
 We denote the set of type $1$ subsidiaries by $[n_1]:= \{ 1_1,\dots ,n_1 \}$ and the set of type $2$ subsidiaries by $[n_2]:= \{ 1_2,\dots ,n_2 \}$.
-We assume that subsidiaries only trade with subsidiaries of the same type, i.e. subsidiary of type 1 of bank $i$ might trade with subsidiary of type $1$ of another bank $j$ but not with subsidiary of type $2$.
-The type can for example originate from a business line (e.g. fixed income or equities), or from a location (e.g. US and Europe).
+We assume that subsidiaries only trade with subsidiaries of the same type, i.e. subsidiary of type 1 of bank $i$ might trade with subsidiary of type $1$ of another bank $j$ but not with its subsidiary of type $2$.
+For simplicity, in what follows we will refer to subsidiary of type $l$, as simply subsidiary $l$.
 The assumption then implies that there is no cross trading between subsidiaries of different types, and linkage is only through the holdings.
 We consider a network that describes these trading activities.
 In this toy model we assume that every loan is of equal unit size $1$.
 For this let $e^l_{i,j} \in \{0,1 \} ,i,j \in [n], i\neq j, l\in \{ 1,2 \}$ denote the exposure of subsidiary $l$ of bank $i$ towards subsidiary $l$ of bank $j$.
 We then build a network by drawing a directed link from subsidiary $l$ of bank $i$ to subsidiary $l$ of bank $j$ if $e^l_{i,j}=1$.
 We do not allow for self loops and multiple edges.
+For simplicity, we assume that the recovery rate is zero, so that if $e^l_{i,j}=1$ and subsidiary $l$ of bank $j$ defaults, then subsidiary $l$ of bank $i$ will incur a loss of $1$ on its loan.
+Therefore, we are looking at short- and medium-term effects of defaults resulting in illiquidity driven defaults.
+Ultimately, the loan holder might recover some money from the loan, but that is likely to take some time.